starcoinorg/starcoin/vm2/framework/starcoin-framework/doc/starcoin_account.md

 ## Function `fungible_transfer_only`

-APT Primary Fungible Store specific specialized functions, Utilized internally once migration of APT to FungibleAsset is complete.
+STC Primary Fungible Store specific specialized functions, Utilized internally once migration of STC to FungibleAsset is complete.
-Convenient function to transfer APT to a recipient account that might not exist.
+Convenient function to transfer STC to a recipient account that might not exist.
-This would create the recipient APT PFS first, which also registers it to receive APT, before transferring.
+This would create the recipient STC PFS first, which also registers it to receive STC, before transferring.
-TODO: once migration is complete, rename to just "transfer_only" and make it an entry function (for cheapest way to transfer APT) - if we want to allow APT PFS without account itself
+TODO: once migration is complete, rename to just "transfer_only" and make it an entry function (for cheapest way to transfer STC) - if we want to allow STC PFS without account itself

 <pre><code><b>public</b>(<b>friend</b>) entry <b>fun</b> <a href="starcoin_account.md#0x1_starcoin_account_fungible_transfer_only">fungible_transfer_only</a>(source: &<a href="../../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <b>to</b>: <b>address</b>, amount: u64)